ricardojacomini/Microsoft-HPC/HPC-PACK/Scripts/README.md

 ## 📜 Disclaim

-This script is provided as-is for Microsoft HPC Pack administration.
+This script is provided as-is for HPC-Pack administration.
 Review and test thoroughly before production use.

 ## HPC-pack-Insight quick usage